 Great…or just good?

 For, while there is no doubt that the Moto E is built on solid lines, in appearance it is pretty much the poor cousin of the Moto G. The device looks colourful enough thanks to the Moto Shells that accompany it, but the display, notwithstanding all the talk of 256 ppi is not the brightest.
 And the interface, in spite of having Kit Kat on board, should signs of pausing and lagging – I tried two units and my experience was the same each time.
+There is the little matter of the camera too – no autofocus would not have been too much of a deal breaker but a camera that puts shades of grey and blue in normal daylight shots is not going to be welcomed easily.

 All of which results in a device that does not stand out in a crowd the way the Moto G did.
 There are some decent devices in striking distance of the Moto E – for about a few hundred Rupees more (About USD 10-15), one could get the bestselling Lumia 520, which has a slightly lower screen resolution and lesser RAM but way better design and a very handy camera.
 And yes, like the E, it too is assured of getting the latest OS – Windows Phone 8.1 is due to descend on it shortly.
 And even as this is being written, Indian manufacturer Lava has announced that it will be releasing Android Kit Kat devices for prices under Rs 8,000 under the Lava Iris X1 name – and sneer not please, Moto might be a ‘brand’ in geekland but when it comes to the lower segments, Indian brands rule the roost with a vengeance.